-Our experience with people with complex needs and challenging behaviour means we know that people can be supported to live in their own home.
+Our experience with people with complex needs and challenging behaviour means we know that people can be supported to live in their own home with supported living care.

 Everyone has different needs, so the amount of support we offer varies – some people have 24-hour support, others may need only a few hours a day.